LumoSQL/lumosql/doc/lumo-benchmark-filter.md

 * `-ignore-numbers` - replace all numbers in test names with "#"; this allows the `-summary` and `-quick` output to compare tests which differ only by numbers, for example because they have different data sizes.
+* `-normalise` - replaces timings in list, summary and details outputs with a normalised number calculated as 1000 multiplied by the test time and divided by the total run time for all tests; this could be used to compare results obtained from similar systems but which differ in the base speed by eliminating the variation due to the speed
 * `-export` `FILE`  - write the selected runs to `FILE` in a text format, useful for example to send the run information by email
 * `-copy` `DATABASE`  - copies all information about the selected runs to `DATABASE`;
 if the database already exists, it must have the same schema and must not already